+Recently, I went on a weekend retreat for young renal patients, funded by the BKPA and organised by the Young NKF.
 Going into this weekend, I was nervous.
 I only knew one other guy who would be there, along with a couple of the organisers.
-I wasn’t sure how I felt about spending an entire weekend at a YHA in Derbyshire with a bunch of strangers!
-I needn’t have worried.
+I wasn’t sure how I felt about spending an entire weekend at a YHA in Derbyshire with a bunch of strangers, but as it turned out, I needn’t have worried.

 Between the thirty or so of us who traveled from around the UK to come and be part of this weekend, we have a huge range of not only illness experiences, but also LIFE experiences.
 We are husbands, wives, parents, friends, sons and daughters.
 Some of us work or study, and some of us concentrate on our health.